allen-liaoo/AIBot/README.md

 __**Restricted Commands**__ <br />
 These commands are for **Server Owner** or **Bot Owner** only.
 - shutdown - Shut down the bot remotely.
 (Bot Owner) *
-- Presence - Set the Status, Game or NickName of the bot. *
+- Presence - Set the Status, game or NickName of the bot. *
 - source - Get the source code of a command class. *
 - log - Get the logs of this bot. *